 Heart failure occurs when the heart is not able to provide sufficient amounts of oxygenated blood to the rest of the body.
 The heart muscle in this case has been weakened, so it no longer pumps blood efficiently.
 Typical symptoms of early heart failure are increasing shortness of breath (especially on exertion), coughing or wheezing, build-up of fluid or edema, and an elevated heart rate.
-Ultimately, the person will experience a reduced ability to exercise.
 Causes or risk factors for this disease include aging, and having prior heart disease like coronary artery disease, high blood pressure, or a prior heart attack.

 What are the current minimum daily exercise recommendations?

 Over the last 30 years there’s been good success at reducing the incidence of coronary artery disease (CAD).
 Heart failure has not had similar success rates.
-This study suggests that the general population probably needs to consider a commitment of more than 150 minutes of exercise weekly in order to impact their risk of developing heart failure.
-We also need to get kids involved in daily exercise and fitness activities.
-Certainly with the many data reports that reveal just how much the average person sits daily, it seems intuitive that we need to be moving more and engaging with more defined exercise efforts to combat our very sedentary lifestyle.
+This study suggests that the general population probably needs to consider a commitment of more than 150 minutes of exercise weekly to impact their risk of developing heart failure.
+We also need to involve our children in daily exercise and fitness activities.
+Certainly with the many reports that reveal just how much the average person sits daily, it seems intuitive that we need to be moving more and engaging with more defined exercise efforts to combat our very sedentary lifestyle.
 “Use it or lose it” is a good adage when it comes to moving our body and exercising our heart muscle.
 Now we need to recognize that we may need to move it more often and for longer durations of time!